-Students are encouraged to discuss course schedule changes or additions with their Financial Aid Specialist and Academic Advisor.
+Students are encouraged to discuss course schedule changes or additions with the Office of Student Financial Services and Academic Advisor.
 Full tuition will be charged for a class that is added.
 Students are responsible for contacting the professor, obtaining textbooks, and completing any missed work for the newly added course.
 Generally, students can expect to have some course assignments due during the first week of class.
 Adding a class after the course start date, may result in a student missing required assignments for the first week.
 It is strongly encouraged that students register for classes and obtain their required textbooks in advance of a class start date.